The Key to Thriving.

 M&M – The story.

 To me, the most beautiful story is about how my grandfather coped with my grandmother’s passing.
-For a long time after her passing, he would stand in their home, look up at the ceiling, raise his hands, and say, My God, You have taken away my friend.
-When will I see her again?
+For a long time after her passing, he would stand in their home, look up at the ceiling, raise his hands, and say, My God, you have taken away my friend.
+When will I be with her again?
 I shared this story in the blog post called The Strongest Fiber.

-However, there is a line that he always said that I did not include because it was more touching than I could bear.
-But it speaks to the power of deep friendship and life partnership.
+However, I did not elaborate as it is more touching than I could bear. – It speaks to the power of deep friendship and life partnership.
 Therefore, I will share it here.
 In its entirety, my grandpa would say, My God, You have taken away my friend.
 Why am I still here?
-When will I see her again?
+When will I be with her again?

 When my grandmother passed, my grandfather missed her so much that he felt lost without her.
 Though taking on additional wives was commonplace then, he chose not to, even after she was gone.
 He chose not to tarnish their memory and alter what they co-created. – To him, the relational bond they formed was etched in his heart and must never break.